voxpupuli/voxpupuli-test/README.md

 [![RubyGem Version](https://img.shields.io/gem/v/voxpupuli-test.svg)](https://rubygems.org/gems/voxpupuli-test)
 [![RubyGem Downloads](https://img.shields.io/gem/dt/voxpupuli-test.svg)](https://rubygems.org/gems/voxpupuli-test)

 This is a helper Gem to test the various Vox Pupuli Puppet modules.
-This Gem provides common functionality for rspec-puppet based testing.
+This Gem provides common functionality for rspec-puppet based testing and static code analysis.
 The aim is to reduce the boiler plate and need for modulesync.

 ## Usage